 • Eat soft or liquid foods such as fruit smoothies, protein shakes, oatmeal, yogurt, cottage cheese, mashed potatoes and soups after a filling.

 • Your best smile is within reach.
-Use Authority Dental to find emergency dentists near your location.
+Use Authority Dental to find emergency dental services near your location.
 It’s simple, fast and free.

 Not sure if it's a good idea to have a meal after a filling?
 Here's everything you need to know.